andrzejruga/chair-page-layout/README.md

 # Sit On Chair

-One page website layout exercise
+One page website layout exercise.
+Feel free to click https://andrzejruga.github.io/sit-on-chair/ and take a look.

 ## Used technologies:
 * HTML